code-rhapsodie/SyliusExtendedElasticsearchPlugin/README.md

 By default all options and attributes are indexed.
 After you change these parameters, remember to run `bin/console fo:el:po` command again
 (a shortcut for `fos:elastica:populate`).

 ### Exclude attributes and options dynamically from the search filter

-To allow dynamic exclusion of product attributes(or product options), the `App\Entity\Product\ProductAttribute` class must implement the` CodeRhapsodie\SyliusExtendedElasticsearchPlugin\Finder\FinderExcludable`interface <br/>
+To allow dynamic exclusion of product attributes (or product options) in admin menu page, the `App\Entity\Product\ProductAttribute` class must implement the` CodeRhapsodie\SyliusExtendedElasticsearchPlugin\Finder\FinderExcludable`interface
 For example:

 ```
 <?php
 //...